-If the student does not change his/her behavior, a phone call to the parents may be made from the classroom.
+If the student does not change his/her behavior, a phone call to the parents may be made by the classroom teacher.
 Any further disruptions will result in an office referral.
-The student will meet with the Principal, Dean, or Interventionist and, in most cases, the parent will be notified.
+The student will meet with the Principal or Dean, and in most cases, a parent will be notified.